Deepwalker/trafaret.rb/README.rst

 Trafaret
 ========

 Trafaret is lib for data parsing.
+It is suitable to use in place of strong parameters, POST and GET data parsing, JSON matchers in spec and more more.
+Use it anywhere for check and convert data.
+I'm serious - not only checks is important, you often need to do something with data based on it type, due fact that trafaret supports ADT like data description.

 You can want this first::